Techtonica/curriculum/projects/eventonica-project.md

 through this [Inquirer.js tutorial](https://www.donsblog.pro/2018/02/node-inquirerjs-tutorial-interactive.html).
 If you want to check out something a little more comprehensive, the project itself has [many examples](https://github.com/SBoudrias/Inquirer.js/tree/master/packages/inquirer/examples) which demonstrate specific input methods that the library supports.

-Now implment the first option: "Complete a sentence."
-Use inquirer to ask users for 2 string inputs to console log a complete sentence.

 When you're composing your questions think about what infomration the user of the app will have, and how do you make it as easy as possible to "get the answers right".
 * Make the questions (requests for data) unambiguous
 * Where possible, give the user choices to make, rather than having to enter free-form text